ILoveAzure-cloud/ILA-Manifest/Main/HowToPart/HowToPart.md

+---
+author: Roberto Albano
+layout: default
+---
 # How to participate to **"I Love Azure"**

 ## Introduction

 Everyone feels that sharing or acquiring knowledge about #Microsoft Azure# is welcome in the initiative.

-If you just want to attend the video contents, you're welcome on the [YouTube channel](..\WhereIs\Channel.md)
+If you just want to attend the video contents, you're welcome on the [YouTube channel](..\WhereIs\Channel.html)

 When attending contents is not enough, and you know that your contribution can make the difference, you just want to continue reading this page.